Combined Sewer Overflow (CSO) in Richmond

 Source: City of Richmond, Combined Sewer Overflow (CSO) Project

 Richmond was one of the first cities in Virginia to create a system to carry sewage away from the urban center.
 The city covered Shockoe Creek and converted the natural drainage in Shockoe Bottom into two underground systems, a 17-foot by 12-foot concrete sewer known as the Shockoe Box and a pressure conduit known as the Shockoe Arch.
 Sewage was dumped, untreated, in the James River.
-A wastewater treatment plant was constructed in 1958.

-The state capital ended up with 12,000 acres draining into a combined sanitary/stormwater pipe system, the largest Combined Sewer Overflow (CSO) area in Virginia.
-There are 31 overflow outfalls along the James River or its tributaries (especially Shockoe Creek and Gillies Creek).
+Richmond's Combined Sewer Overflow (CSO) ended up with 31 overflow outfalls along the James River or its tributaries, especially Shockoe Creek and Gillies Creek.
 About two-thirds of the city's total CSO Area is in the Shockoe Basin drainage.

 in two-thirds of Richmond, sewage and stormwater are mixed in a Combined Sewer Overflow (CSO) system